gustavo-cupertino/project-4-group-6/README.md

 3. Streamlit App:
-The project was deployed as a web application using Heroku.
-To use the app on a local machine, the necessary modules specified in the requirements.txt file should be installed.
-The app allows users to input relevant factors and receive a prediction of their heart health condition.
-It can be accessed by running the "streamlit run app.py" command.
+A Heart Disease Predictor app was created to allow users to input data and and receive a prediction of their heart health condition.
+It can be accessed by running the "streamlit run heart_disease_app.py" command.
+If you want to use this app on your local machine, make sure that you have installed the necessary modules.
+Please refer to the APP_LICENSE file.

 ***Conclusion***: